THIS TOUR IS NOW SOLD OUT

 Drive across northern France to the beautiful Alsace region.
 On the way visit the attractive town of Verdun, France’s ‘Capital of Peace’.
 Travel across the engaging Vosges Mountains to the hotel.
 Set in a tranquil and pretty village, the hotel is a treat with its spa and great food.
 Dinner is included.

 Leave France behind and cross into Germany.
 Virtually every road in this area of the Black Forest is designated as a scenic route and the driving is superb.
 Lake Constance is a beautiful area with lovely half-timbered houses in the towns along the shore.
 Drive the corniche road along the northern shore, through Meersburg, and pay a visit to the Zeppelin Museum, before heading to the medieval, tiny island town of Lindau.
 Stay in a beautiful quality, family-run hotel next to the lake towards Switzerland.
-Dine overlooking Lake Constance.
+Dine at the hotel overlooking Lake Constance.

 Heading east from Lindau enter Bavaria, home of many of Germany’s best-known cliches: beer, lederhosen, sausage dogs, sauerkraut and fairy-tale castles.
 Drive along the thrilling Alpine Road and visit the castles of Hohenschwangau and Neuschwanstein, the latter is the ultimate story-book castle.
 Drive through Garmisch-Partenkirchen, host of the 1936 Winter Olympics and onto Tegernsee.
 Stay in a charming country house hotel for the next two nights, on the outskirts of a small spa town, one of the country’s most elegant resorts, and where the thermal springs are at a constant 27ºC.
 Dinner is included tonight only.